TAP card: History

 Effective July 15, 2018, paper-issued interagency transfers as well as temporary TAP cards used to transfer to Metro Rail have been discontinued.
 Passengers must use a TAP card with Stored Value to board the first bus or the Metro Rail/Orange/Silver Line, then use the TAP card to transfer to another bus or Metro Rail/Orange/Silver Line to complete the trip.
 On Metro buses and rail lines, transfers are free for up to two hours.

+Effective July 1, 2023, Metro introduced Fare Capping, eliminating their monthly, weekly, and day passes.
+The regular fare cap is currently set at a maximum of $5 a day, or $18 a week, with lower caps for riders with discounted fares.
+After reaching these caps, riders are not charged for travel for the remainder of the time period.

 Design

 The default, standard fare TAP card design features a dark blue background with red and yellow circles and the TAP logo, introduced in 2015.
 The reduced fare design features an orange background and shaded palm tree.
 Prior to this, the designs featured simple light blue and orange backgrounds with the words "Smart.
 Simple.
 Secure" printed at the top.

 Since 2012, Metro, LADOT, and other agencies have also released various limited-edition TAP card designs.
 Past designs have featured CicLAvia, Metro Bike Share, Union Station's 75th anniversary, the Los Angeles Marathon, and the naming of Obama Boulevard.
 Other designs feature partnerships with schools such as UCLA and USC, sports teams including the Los Angeles Kings and Los Angeles Lakers, along with yearly, commemorative cards for Valentine's Day, LGBT Pride Month, Latino Heritage Month, Memorial Day, and Veterans Day.